Allan Holdsworth and Wayne Shorter: two of my all-time favourite musicians who, on the face of it, don’t seem to have much in common.

 But on further inspection, maybe they do – independence, innovation, integrity.
 Also neither were much given to making guest appearances on other artists’ albums, at least in the second half of their careers.

-So it was somewhat of a surprise to recently unearth a track which featured both of them (though it is doubtful they were actually in the studio at the same time).
-Not much is known about Italian drummer Andrea Marcelli apart from the fact that he made two albums for Verve/Forecast in 1989 and 1990, gathering a formidable lineup of players including Alex Acuna, John Patitucci, Michell Forman, Bob Berg and Mike Stern.
+What a major coup for Italian drummer Andrea Marcelli.
+Not much is known about him apart from the fact that he made two albums for Verve/Forecast in 1989 and 1990, gathering a formidable lineup of players including Alex Acuna, John Patitucci, Mitch Forman, Bob Berg and Mike Stern.